Chinese Studies

 We gathered this collection to showcase China’s extensive literary history, from the writings of Confucius during the Zhou Dynasty (BCE) to contemporary, award-winning works by Amy Tan and Kelly Yang.
 Read on to discover study guides that will help generate discussion about titles both by Chinese authors and about Chinese history and experiences.

-Publication year 2006Genre Graphic Novel/Book, FictionThemes Identity: Race, Life/Time: Coming of Age, Society: ImmigrationTags Allegory / Fable / Parable, Coming of Age / Bildungsroman, Bullying, Race / Racism, History: Asian, Immigration / Refugee, Chinese Literature
+Publication year 2006Genre Graphic Novel/Book, FictionThemes Identity: Race, Life/Time: Coming of Age, Society: ImmigrationTags Allegory / Fable / Parable, Coming of Age / Bildungsroman, Bullying, Race / Racism, History: Asian, Immigration / Refugee, Chinese Literature, Children's Literature, Education, Education, Fantasy

-American Born Chinese is a graphic novel published in 2006 by the American author and illustrator Gene Luen Yang.
-Through three interweaving stories that span from the 16th century to the present, the novel explores issues of Chinese American identity, anti-Asian racism, and assimilation.
-American Born Chinese is the first graphic novel to be nominated for a National Book Award.
-The novel also won both the Printz Award from the American Library Association and the...
+American Born Chinese is a graphic novel published in 2006 by the American author and illustrator Gene Luen Yang, who also wrote the graphic novel Boxers (2013) and the graphic memoir Dragon Hopes (2020).
+Through three interweaving stories that span from the 16th century to the present, American Born Chinese explores issues of Chinese American identity, anti-Asian racism, and assimilation.
+American Born Chinese is the first graphic novel to be nominated for a National Book...
 Read American Born Chinese Summary

 Publication year -1Genre Book, NonfictionTags Asian Literature, Chinese Literature, Philosophy